frederic-perez/AmE-dictionary/data/dictionary.md

 __Dr.
 Seuss__ _n_ United States writer of children’s books (1904-1991).
 __drab<sup>1</sup>__ _adj_ :five: (drabber jobs) Dull or commonplace in character; dreary: _a drab personality._ _Drab cities._ _A drab office._
 __drab<sup>2</sup>__ _n_
-__Draconian__ _adj_
-__draconian__ _adj_ :four: /dray-KOH-nee-un/ Draconian means “cruel“ or “severe.”
+__draconian__ _adj_ :six: /dray-KOH-nee-un/ Draconian means “cruel“ or “severe.”
 It is usually used to describe harsh laws, rules, or regulations.
 Extremely strict and severe. _Small businesses believe that the new tax is draconian._
 __draft__ _v_ :three::astonished::hammer: _Please, draft two messages._ _Drafting the Defense Ministry’s basic policy._ _Pam spent some time drafting the latest e-mail._
 __drafter__ _n_
 __drag > in drag__ _n_ The clothing characteristic of one sex when worn by a member of the opposite sex: _an actor in drag._ _This memorable and controversial video [I want to break free] (which was banned by MTV in the U.S. until 1991) was a parody of UK soap opera Coronation Street.
 All of the band members dressed in drag._